The Need for Opioid Addiction Treatment in Newport Beach, Orange County

 Newport Beach, Orange County Drug Treatment

 The OC Health Care Agency provides a number of addiction treatment resources and educational pamphlets.
 There are many inpatient and outpatient rehab centers in Newport Beach.
 The most accessible opioid addiction programs include Medical Assisted Treatment (MAT).
-MAT involves physician prescribed opioid replacement medications, such as methadone and Suboxone.
-These medications are opioids which help stop withdrawal and cravings.
-However, these drugs require detox or slow tapering over time to come off of.
+MAT involves physician-prescribed opioid replacement medications, such as methadone and Suboxone.
+These medications are opioids that help stop withdrawal and cravings.
+However, these drugs require detox or slow tapering overtime to come off of.